IvanYYi/IvanYYi.github.io/_pages/research.md

 ## Work in Progress

-* Bank Concentration, Bank Capital and Risk-shifting. *Present at LSE CFM WiP seminar 2022.*
+* Bank Concentration, Bank Capital and Risk-shifting.
+New draft coming soon. *Present at LSE CFM WiP seminar 2022.*